PritamPatil2603/upstage-mcp-server/examples/langchain/README.md

 1. Connect to the Upstage MCP Server
 2. Ask you for a document path to analyze
-3. Create a LangChain agent that can use the document processing tools
+3. Create a LangChain agent using Upstage's Solar model that can use the document processing tools
 4. Perform three tasks:
    - Parse the document to extract its contents
    - Extract specific information from the document